Twentysix26/Red-Docs/red/red_guide_linux_upstart.md

 How to make Red auto restart in case of crash, using Upstart.
 This guide assumes you used the Linux guide to install Red.

+Run this command in terminal:

 `sudo nano /etc/init/red.conf`

-Paste this script, replace `username` with your account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username`)
+Next, paste the following script, replace `username` with your linux account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)

 ```
 start on runlevel [2345]